 Study groups are an excellent way for students to collaborate with their peers to help each other learn.
 These groups aim to create a supportive environment and allow students to interact with their classmates to review course material.
 A student mentor is always available during these study sessions to help facilitate learning.

-To find out whether a study group exists for a given course, visit the study groups registration page.
+To find out whether a study group exists for a given course, visit the Academic GPS.

 If you don’t find what you are looking for, send us a request and we’ll see if we can start up a study group.